verilylifesciences/variant-qc/Python/PlatinumGenomes-gVCF-to-VCF/README.md

 [Hadoop on Google Cloud Platform](https://cloud.google.com/solutions/hadoop/click-to-deploy) supports using BigQuery as a source and/or a sink for jobs.

-(1) Make sure your Hadoop cluster has bigquery enabled.
+(1) Use `bdutil` version `1.1.0` or higher to deploy the Hadoop cluster and ensure that bigquery support is enabled.
 For more detail, see the [BigQuery Connector](https://cloud.google.com/hadoop/bigquery-connector) and specific details for [Hadoop Streaming](https://groups.google.com/forum/#!topic/gcp-hadoop-announce/bzji9yjj304).

 ```
 ./bdutil -e bigquery_env.sh deploy